 8. S/he doesn't listen to me because of I've been giving advice instead of information.

-People, and especially teenagers who have positive attachments with their parents, often tell their troubles to others.
+It's normal for family members, work colleagues, and even a boss, to tell their troubles to others.
 Does that mean that they want advice?
 Unlikely.
 Information, yes; advice, no. What's the difference?